-- A. CH drop box at Central Office (24 hrs. a day);
+- 2. Any CHA drop box (24 hrs. a day) see management for locations;

-- B. By mail;
+- 3. By mail

-- C. By credit card; or
+- 4. By credit card

-- D. Online at www.CHsc.org
+- 5. Online at www.chasc.org

 Reasonable accommodations for this requirement will be made for persons with disabilities.
-As a safely measure, no cash shall be accepted as a rent payment.
+As a safety measure, no cash shall be accepted as a rent payment

-If the rent is not paid by the tenth of the month, a Late Notice will be issued to the tenant.
-Five (5%) of the net rent will be assessed to the tenant as a late charge.
-If rent is paid by a personal check and the check is returned for insufficient funds, this shall be considered a non-payment of rent and will incur the late charge plus processing costs, as posted by Columbia Housing.
+If the rent is not paid by the third of the month, a Late Notice will be issued to the tenant.
+If the rent is not paid by the tenth of the month, 10% of the net rent will be assessed to the tenant as a late charge, unless fee is waived by the manager.
+If rent is paid by a personal check and the check is returned for insufficient funds, this shall be considered a nonpayment of rent and will incur the late charge plus processing costs, as posted by the Columbia Housing Authority.